 Along with the new “signature image” above, two other new images were released, spotlighting the areas of the expansion devoted to “Beauty and the Beast” and “The Little Mermaid”:

-While the entirety of the New Fantasyland expansion won’t be complete until 2014 when the Seven Dwarfs Mine Train opens, the area’s grand opening will be held on December 6, 2012, with previews for all Magic Kingdom park guests beginning November 19.
-In just a few months, guests will finally begin to walk through the lush areas depicted in the artwork above, changed from its initial reveal a few years ago, but sure to be even more stunning in person.
+While the entirety of the New Fantasyland expansion won’t be complete until 2014 when the Seven Dwarfs Mine Train opens, the area’s grand opening will be held on December 6, 2012, with previews for all Magic Kingdom park Guests beginning November 19.
+Guests will finally begin to walk through the lush areas depicted in the artwork above in just a few months, changed from its initial reveal a few years ago but sure to be even more stunning in person.